ibm-capi/cxl-tests/README.md

         -l <loops>      Run this number of memcpy loops (default 1).
         -P              Prefault destination buffer (with module cxl-memcpy.ko).
         -p <procs>      Fork this number of processes (default 1).
+                        Use -p0 to fork as many processes as advertised by AFU.
         -r              Reallocate destination buffer at each iteration.
         -s <bufsize>    Copy this number of bytes (default 1024).
         -t              Do not memcpy.
 Test timebase sync instead.